VyOS: Releases

 VyOS version 1.0.0 (Hydrogen) was released on December 22, 2013.
 On October 9, 2014, version 1.1.0 (Helium) was released.
 All versions released thus far have been based on Debian 6.0 (Squeeze), and are available as 32-bit images and 64-bit images for both physical and virtual machines.

 On January 28, 2019, version 1.2.0 (Crux) was released.
 Version 1.2.0 is based on Debian 8 (Jessie).
-While version 1.0 and 1.1 were named after elements, a new naming scheme based on constellations is used from version 1.2.
+While versions 1.0 and 1.1 were named after elements, a new naming scheme based on constellations is used from version 1.2.

 VyOS 1.3.0 (Equuleus) is based on Debian 10 (Buster) and was released on December 21, 2021.
 Equuleus brought many long-desired features, most notably an SSTP VPN server, an IPoE server, an OpenConnect VPN server, and a serial console server.
 It also included reworked support for WWAN interfaces, support for GENEVE and MACSec interfaces, VRF, IS-IS routing, preliminary support for MPLS and LDP, among many other features.

-Currently, VyOS 1.4.0 (Sagitta) in GA (General Access) stage, with the latest version being VyOS 1.4.0 GA LTS.
-This version was developed based on Debian 12 (Bookworm).